 I don’t feel like this narrative is mocking of berating it for falling in love with the romantic notions of destiny and heroism.
 I feel it’s, if a bit sarcastically, redirecting us to what lies beneath these seemingly mystical and wondrous ways in which people change their world.
 It’s ALWAYS people.
 Not magic.
 Not powerful death machines.
 People shift the tides of war.
 People save each other.
 People do this because of love, friendship, family, and faith in a better future.
 To me this recaptures the magic of A New Hope, but more importantly our first experience of it.
 Where it was just about random people stumbling their way into friendship and saving the galaxy along the way.
 Just a farm boy, smuggler, and rebel princess.
 Anything was possible.

 They won not because of magic or machinery.
-They won because Han Solo couldn’t abandon his new friends, showed up in the very last minute of the battle, kicked Vader in the dick, so Luke could blow up the Death Star.
+They won because Han Solo couldn’t abandon his new friends, showed up in the very last minute of the big struggle, kicked Vader in the dick, so Luke could blow up the Death Star.
 Luke didn’t defeat the Emporer using the Force.
 Anakin Skywalker decided he couldn’t let his son die for a reason.
 A father chose to save his son’s life.
 The Lightside of the Force is love and hope.
 The Darkside is hate, anger, and fear.
 These are not exclusive to one family, bloodline.
 Neither is the Force.

 DOES THE WORK OF LEIGH BARDUGO SYMBOLISE A CULTURAL SHIFT IN STORYTELLING?